What Is a Public Insurance Adjuster and Why You May Need One After a Storm

 Insurers likely will be inundated in the coming weeks and months as flood victims return to their homes and try to rebuild their lives.

-Home insurance claims for hurricanes, floods, fires and other disasters can be filled with red tape and headaches.
-That's why some homeowners hire public insurance adjusters to help cut through that red tape and alleviate those headaches.
+Home insurance claims for hurricanes, floods and windstorms can be filled with red tape and headaches.
+That’s why some homeowners hire public insurance adjusters to help cut through that red tape and alleviate those headaches.

 What is a public insurance adjuster?

-“A public adjuster levels the playing field and acts as the insured’s representative in connection with the processing of the claim,” says Nicole Vinson, an insurance attorneywith Merlin Law Group in Tampa, Fla.
+“A public adjuster levels the playing field and acts as the insured’s representative in connection with the processing of the claim,” says Nicole Vinson, an insurance attorneywith Merlin Law Group in Tampa, Florida.

-What kinds of disaster losses do public insurance adjusters handle?
+What types of disaster losses do public adjusters handle?

-Public adjusters tackle property damage stemming from hurricanes, wind, fire, smoke, floods, earthquakes, theft, vandalism, sinkholes and other perils.
+Public adjusters tackle property damage stemming from hurricanes, wind, fire, smoke, floods, earthquakes, theft, vandalism and other perils.